Marriage & money

 - How much of each of your incomes is going to be used for normal household expenses?

-- Who is going to be responsible for writing the checks for monthly bills?
+- Who is going to be responsible for paying the monthly bills?

 - How are you going to approach things like how often to buy cars, how you're going to use credit cards, how much to spend on vacations, or how much risk to take with your investments?

 Avoid financial friction with your spouse by agreeing as a couple to a healthy level of financial communication.